Turkey Short Term Residence Permit Requirements

 How many types of residence permits are there in Turkey?

-There are four common types of residence permits in Turkey: long-term residence permit (permanent), family residence permit, and short-term permit and student residence permit.
+There are four common types of residence permits in Turkey: long-term residence permit (permanent), family residence permit, short-term permit and student residence permit.
 On the other hand, foreigners can get humanitarian residence permits or residence permits for victims of human trafficking.
-These permits are listed under Article 30 of the Law on Foreigners and International Protection with No. 6458, which was accepted on 04.04.2013.
+These permits are listed under Article 30 of the Law on Foreigners and International Protection, No. 6458, which was adopted on 04.04.2013.
 These permits also have several subcategories.

 What are the different types of short-term residence permits in Turkey?

-A short-term residence permit can be obtained for the following purposes, according to Art.
+A short-term residence permit can be obtained for the following purposes under Art.
 31(1) of the Law on Foreigners and International Protection:

 • Ownership of immovable property in Turkey